zxok365/On-Demand-Ridesourcing-Project/README.md

 Nixie S. Lesmana, Xuan Zhang, Xiaohui Bei

 ## What is REASSIGN?
-REASSIGN is a *graph-based reassignment algorithm* that balances system efficiency and driver fairness in ridesourcing platform decision making.
-It allows flexible shifting between decisions with theoretical guarantees on the trade-off.
+REASSIGN is a *graph-based reassignment algorithm* that balances two objectives in ridesourcing platform decision making: system efficiency and driver fairness.
+It allows flexible shifting between decisions with trade-off guarantees.

 ## Repository Structure
 The repository is organized into folders and subfolders, which has been named according to the scripts directory that we used in the codes.
 A few things to note of: